fredvbrug/STOP-IT/jsPsych_version/README-STOP-IT-JS.md

 The images themselves can be adjusted by replacing the .png files in the image folder.
 The names of the images and the values defined in this 'experiment_variables.js' file (see below) should correspond.

 There are separate image files for the stop signal that will replace the left go stimulus, and the stop signal that will replace the right go stimulus.
-In the default version, the content of the image files is the same (i.e. two crosses, 'XX'), but researchers can also use different images if wanted (e.g. 'stop_left.png' could be a red left-pointing arrow, and 'stop_right.png' could be a red right-pointing arrow).

 ##### Design variables
 In the first step, researchers can adjust the proportion of stop signals: